Fir3n0x/DSL-Project/README.md

 * Board types beyond square/circle not supported.
 * Complex multi-player games not handled.
 * LLM AI can occasionally propose illegal moves.
+* Only standard "no moves left" or "board full" conditions are robustly supported.
+* Waiting for the API response can take 2-5 seconds, which breaks the flow of fast-paced games.

 ---